Skip to Main Content

 • Metabolism

-• Polar Bear have high metabolism, especially during active months
+• Polar Bear has a high metabolism, especially during active months (similar to other carnivores)

 • Varies with climate and season, as in all bears